typelevel/cats/README.md

  * Fix bugs: Despite using static types, law-checking, and property-based testing bugs can happen.
 Reporting problems you encounter (with the documentation, code, or anything else) helps us to improve.
-Look for issues labelled "ready" as good targets. but **please add a comment to the issue** and label the issue "In progress" if you start working on one.
+Look for issues labelled "ready" as good targets, but **please add a comment to the issue** if you start working on one.
    We want to avoid any duplicated effort.

  * Write ScalaDoc comments: One of our goals is to have ScalaDoc comments for all types in Cats.
 The documentation should describe